gate-computer/gate/README.md

   - protobuf-compiler
   - libprotobuf-dev

-The components implemented with C++ and assembly can be built using `make`.
-`make bin` builds the Go programs without bundling the non-Go components in them.
+The components implemented with C++ and assembly can be built using `go run make.go lib`.  `go run make.go bin` builds the Go programs without bundling the non-Go components in them.  `go run make.go` builds all of them by default.

-Additional requirements for `make check`:
+Additional requirements for `go run make.go check`:

   - Python 3
   - uidmap (shadow-utils)

-See Makefile for more targets, such as `make install` and its variants.
+See file `make.go` for more targets.

 ## See also